epfl-ada/ada-2023-project-crunchychicken/INFO.md

     3. Delete the old compressed file from the drive
     4. Upload the compressed file to the drive
     5. Notify the others

-To read a dataframe: Let's all use `./helpers/readers.py` and collectively improve it.
-I added readers for two dataframes.

-## Collaboration
-1. Let's write functions in `.py` files and extract from them.
-2. Let's each have a separate branch and work there.